-Infineon silicon-on-insulator (SOI) technology is a high-voltage, level-shift technology providing unique, measurable and best-in-class advantages, including integrated bootstrap-diode (BSD) and industry best-in-class robustness to protect against negative transient voltage spikes.
-Each transistor is isolated by buried silicon dioxide, which eliminates the parasitic bipolar transistors that causing latch-up.
+Our silicon-on-insulator (SOI) technology is a high-voltage, level-shift technology providing unique, measurable and best-in-class advantages, including integrated bootstrap-diode (BSD) and industry best-in-class robustness to protect against negative transient voltage spikes.
+Each transistor is isolated by buried silicon dioxide, which eliminates the parasitic bipolar transistors that are causing latch-up.
 This technology can also lower the level-shift power losses to minimize device-switching power dissipation.
 The advanced process allows monolithic high-voltage and low-voltage circuitry construction with technology-enhanced benefits.

 Operation robustness of negative transient voltage at the VS pin (-VS)

 Today's high-power switching inverters and drives carry a large load current.
 The voltage swing on VS pin does not stop at the level of the negative DC bus.
 It swings below the level of the negative DC bus due to the parasitic inductances in the power circuit and from the die bonding to the PCB tracks.
 This undershoot voltage is called "negative transient voltage".

 EiceDRIVER™ high-voltage level-shift gate driver IC products using Infineon SOI technology have the best-in-the-industry operational robustness.
 In Below the safe operating line of a SOI gate driver (6ED2230S12T - coming soon) is shown at VBS = 15 V for pulse widths up to 1000 ns.
 In the green area, the products do not show unwanted functional anomalies or permanent damage to the IC.